Accessing Fertility Care as an LGBTQ+ Couple or Individual

 Unfortunately and frustratingly the NHS doesn’t routinely offer treatment for those that need a surrogate in order to conceive, which is particularly troubling for many LGBTQ+ patients.
 However it may be worth still discussing this with your GP as some area guidelines say surrogacy is ‘not normally’ funded – hence there may be room for exceptions to be made.

 What fertility treatments are available on the NHS for LGBTQ+ couples or individuals?

 In a number of areas in order to access funded fertility care on the NHS, you would need to complete six cycles of self-funded intrauterine insemination (IUI)1.
 Females who have not become pregnant after 6 cycles of IUI undertaken in a clinical setting should be referred for further assessment and possible treatment, if eligible in your area.
 Some ICBs fund up to 6 cycles of artificial insemination.
 However, some areas require 12 cycles of self-funded IUI before any access to fertility treatment on the NHS.
 This can be a large financial expense – so it’s very important to know the requirements and eligibility criteria in your area.
 If you’ve completed 12 cycles of IUI without achieving a pregnancy, in-vitro fertilisation (IVF) could be considered the next treatment option.
 ICBs will not routinely fund the cost of donor sperm, but can fund the associated treatment at the clinic.

 Eligibility for care as an LGBTQ+ couple or individual

-In order to be referred for treatment, an assessment must be made by your GP or fertility specialist which specifies certain criteria set out by the CCG.
+In order to be referred for treatment, an assessment must be made by your GP or fertility specialist which specifies certain criteria set out by the ICB.
 The criteria may include: